 Retail eCommerce revenues worldwide are expected to grow to $6.5 trillion* in 2022, as per a report by Statista.
-The figure emphasizes enough on the tremendous growth that the global eCommerce market is witnessing.
-But you need to question yourself if you are ready to move from traditional to a headless eCommerce platform?
+The figure emphasizes enough the tremendous growth that the global eCommerce market is witnessing.
+But you need to question yourself if you are ready to move from a traditional to a headless eCommerce platform?

-Are you ready to adopt a headless commerce architecture that enables you to operate with the most interactive solutions, effective content-first approach, a greater flexibility, and scalability?
+Are you ready to adopt a headless commerce architecture that enables you to operate with the most interactive solutions, an effective content-first approach, a greater flexibility, and scalability?
 If yes, this checklist is a must to overcome the challenges in your path to going headless.

 Defining Headless Commerce

 However, the front-end stays connected to the backend systems.
-These backend systems comprise of product information management (PIM), enterprise resource planning (ERP), and order management system (OMS), as well as other applications.
+These backend systems comprise product information management (PIM), enterprise resource planning (ERP), and order management system (OMS), as well as other applications.

 APIs are employed to deliver eCommerce services.
 They offer to your online business – solid, scalable, and secure solutions.
 These solutions are platform-agnostic, customizable, highly flexible, and ready for multiple omnichannel integrations.